Potatof/CATui/README.md

 ![alt text](https://github.com/Potatof/cathui/blob/master/docs/proto.jpg)
 The rotary encoder has an independent power supply (7V) because it does not work with USB 5V vcc.
 Two pull-up resistors have been added from the VCC to the GPIO being used.
-It works fine with SDR Console software.
+It works fine at 57600 bds with SDR Console software.